Data-efficient, Explainable and Safe Box Manipulation: Illustrating the Advantages of Physical Priors in Model-Predictive Control: Case study: box manipulation using conveyor belts

-\begin{enumerate} \item The mass distribution of the box should not change significantly during an episode. \item The available computer vision pipeline processing the visual input from the robot should provide $3d$ pose estimation as well as a delimitation of the intersection between the box and the conveyor belts.
-Both of these tasks can be easily achieved with standard computer vision tools\footnote{Indeed, such pipelines are already available on the robot and have been used in previous works \cite{salehi2022meta}}.
-In our simulated experiments, we directly get those results from the physics engine. \end{enumerate}
+Before describing our solution, we first enunciate two assumptions: \textbf{\textit{(i)}} The mass distribution of the box should not change significantly during an episode. \textbf{\textit{(ii)}} The available computer vision pipeline processing the visual input from the robot should provide $3d$ pose estimation as well as a delimitation of the intersection between the box and the conveyor belts.
+Both of these tasks can be easily achieved with standard computer vision tools\footnote{Indeed, such pipelines are already available on the robot and have been used in previous works \citep{salehi2022meta}}.
+In our simulated experiments, we directly get those results from the physics engine.